ninjat6/csc0056/Homework1.md

 `mosquitto_sub -t topic1`

+(Note: If the above command did not work, you need to install the mosquitto-clients package.
+Type the following to install it:

+`sudo apt install mosquitto-clients`

+and type the above mosquitto_sub command again.)

 And then, to publish a message for a certain topic (assume the topic name is "topic1"), open the third terminal and execute `mosquitto_pub`:

 `mosquitto_pub -t topic1 -m "your message"`